codeybeaver/codey/ts/npm-codeybeaver/README.md

-# Codey Beaver 🦫
+# Codey 🦫

-_Codey Beaver is a versatile CLI and Node.js toolkit for leveraging LLMs to help with computer programming tasks._
+_Codey is a versatile CLI and Node.js toolkit for leveraging LLMs to help with computer programming tasks._

 ---